Search This Blog

 without permission from the Vatican violating canon law.

-I'm currently reading SSPX Indefensible by Dom Dalmasso of the Logos Project.
-He was raised in the SSPX, spent two years in a Benedictine Monastery, and later joined the Marine Corps for a time.
-Twelve years ago, he transitioned his family into the FSSP and has joined the SSPX critics.
-His document on is really just a reiteration of points made by John Salza, ex-32nd degree Mason, Robert Siscoe, and Andrew Bartel, all of whom came out of the SSPX as Novus Ordo (NO) reverts and now attack the SSPX as schismatic and a danger to the faith.
+I'm currently reading SSPX Indefensible posted by Dom Dalmasso of the Logos Project written by Noah and Wesley Weidig who were raised in the SSPX.
+The document is really just a reiteration of points made by Dalmasso, John Salza, ex-32nd degree Mason, Robert Siscoe, and Andrew Bartel, all of whom came out of the SSPX and now attack the SSPX as schismatic and a danger to the faith.

 As I read the works of these men (and I do read them because searching for the truth requires a careful look at what your philosophical opponents say), it emphasizes to me that the Church is, indeed, in crisis, a crisis of mass confusion (pun intended).